SkygearIO/guides/cloud-db/basics/ios.md

 [[toc]]

-Please make sure you know about and have already configured your `SKYContainer` before you proceed.

-You can follow the steps in [Setup Skygear][doc-setup-skygear] to set it up.
+## Introduction

+Skygear allows users to store records to Skygear's PostgreSQL cloud database.
+You can even define your own type of `Record` and add customized fields to suit you needs.

+Before you proceed, please make sure:

+- You have your Skygear container configured.
+Simply follows the guide at [Setup Skygear][doc-setup-skygear] if you haven't.

+- You have signed up as a User and logged in, as you have to be authenticated to perform any database operations.
+For guide on sign up and log in, go to [User Authentication Basics][doc-user-auth].

+To visualize your database with graphical presentation, you can go to the Database section in [Skygear Portal][skygear-portal] and open our web data browser.

-## The Skygear record
+## Record
 `SKYRecord` is the data storage unit in Skygear.

 - `SKYRecord` must have a type.
 - Each `SKYRecord ` object is like a dictionary with keys and values; keys will be mapped to database column names, and values will be stored appropriately based on the data type.
-Please refer to [Data Type][doc-data-type] for more information.
 - `SKYRecord` will be owned by the currently logged in user.
 - `SKYRecord` object has a unique `id` (a string combination of record type and uuid is used).
 - Each `SKYRecord` has a `recordType`, which describes the _type_ of data this record holds.
 - `SKYRecord` has reserved keys that cannot be used, such as `ownerUserRecordID ` and `recordType `.
-Please refer to [Reserved Columns][doc-reserved-columns] section for more.
+Please refer to [Reserved columns][doc-reserved-columns] section for more.
 - Please note Skygear database uses PostgreSQL.
-You can review our [tips](https://docs.skygear.io/guides/intro/quickstart/js/#tips-anchor) on the 3 ways you can access the Skygear database.
+You are given the direct access of the database and therefore can open the database of your app using a Postgre client.
+Details can be found on the [Skygear Portal][skygear-portal].

 A record can store whatever values that are JSON-serializable.
 Possible values include strings, numbers, booleans, dates, and several other custom types that Skygear supports.

-## Public database vs private database
+## Database

 `SKYDatabase` is the central hub of data storage in `SKYKit`.
 The main responsibility of database is to store `SKYRecord`s.